Choco pie (1 piece)

 Portion Control

-Keep track of your blood sugar levels regularly to understand how your body responds and adjust your eating habits accordingly.
+Keep track of your blood sugar levels before and after eating to better understand how the Choco Pie affects you and adjust your strategy accordingly.

 Discover